|

 Creating the Shelf Supports

 To create the floating shelf supports we used plumbing supplies.
 We thought about a lot of different options for the floating shelf supports.
 We had trouble finding anything large enough.
 The floating shelf supports we could find were only for a 6″ deep shelf.
-I knew I needed 12″ deep shelves in order for them to be deep enough to hold dinner plates.
+I knew I needed 12″ deep wood shelves in order for them to be deep enough to hold dinner plates.

-We did find some larger ones that were handmade in a little shop on-line, but they would have been very expensive for our 8 shelves as each needed two supports, for a total of 16 supports.
+We did find some larger ones that were handmade in a little shop online, but they would have been very expensive for our 8 shelves as each needed two supports, for a total of 16 supports.
 We thought about having some custom welded for us, but again it would have been very pricy for 16 supports.
-In the end Shaun came up with the idea of using inexpensive plumping supplies, and it worked out great.
+In the end Shaun came up with the idea of using inexpensive plumbing supplies, and it worked out great.

 DIY floating shelves

 We used 1/2″ galvanized flanges and screwed 1/2″ x 6″ long threaded pipes onto them as the shelf supports.
-Shaun then used a 2 1/8″ hole cutter in a drill to cut the dry wall out and attach the support to the wall where it had been reinforced.
+Shaun then used a 2 1/8″ hole cutter in a drill to cut the drywall out and attach the support to the wall where it had been reinforced.
 Shaun used a level to make sure that all the pipes were level and straight at this stage.

 how to make your own floating shelves